 Letters of Recommendation

-A letter of recommendation should speak to the recommenders’ direct experience with the applicant’s academic, research or work history.
-It should be a first-hand confirmation that the applicant has demonstrated academic, research or work expertise in the field of ecology.
+A letter of recommendation should speak to the recommenders’ direct experience with the applicant’s academic, research, or work history.
+It should be a first-hand confirmation that the applicant has demonstrated academic, research, or work expertise in the field of ecology.
 Recommenders should be colleagues, supervisors, advisors, or other individuals capable of evaluating your credentials in an informed and objective manner.
 Do not request a reference or letter of recommendation from a subordinate or a family member.
-At least one recommender must be an ESA member or Certified Ecologist, Certified Senior Ecologist, or Emeritus.
-Applicants from a country other than the United States who cannot obtain a letter from suggested recommenders may submit two letters of recommendation from a supervisor, advisor or colleague, and a personal statement explaining why you are unable to provide letters of recommendation from ESA members or a certified ecologist.

-Letters of recommendation must be on company letterhead, signed by the recommender and uploaded in .pdf format via the form the recommenders will receive by email.
-If a recommendation’s agency/company prohibits use of letterhead for such instances, the letter of recommendation may be provided with no letterhead, but must contain an explanation describing the policy.
+Letters of recommendation must be on company letterhead, signed by the recommender, and uploaded in .pdf format via the form the recommenders will receive by email.
+If a recommendation’s agency/company prohibits the use of letterhead for such instances, the letter of recommendation may be provided with no letterhead but must contain an explanation describing the policy.